 When introduced, VAT was infamously described as ‘a simple tax’, but this is no longer the case.
-It has, therefore, become more of a burden on the VAT-registered person who may find that a raft of penalties are now levied on him if he makes an honest mistake, let alone attempts (unwisely) to defraud the revenue.
+It has, therefore, become more of a burden on the VAT-registered person.
+He may find that a raft of penalties are now levied on him if he makes an honest mistake.
+Let alone attempts (unwisely) to defraud the revenue!

 After the merger of the Inland Revenue and Customs and Excise in 2005, new Civil Investigation of Fraud (CIF) procedures were introduced to deal with cases of suspected serious fraud.
 The new procedures replace the former Inland Revenue Hansard procedures and the former Customs and Excise Civil evasion procedures for cases involving serious evasion of tax.
 Although the use of these procedures was initially restricted to Special Civil Investigations (SCI), HMRC have extended their use to Local Compliance and National Compliance.
-HMRC are satisfied that the new procedures are compliant with the Human Rights Act 1998, and in particular Article 6, which gives the right to a fair trial.
+HMRC is satisfied that the new procedures are compliant with the Human Rights Act 1998.
+In particular Article 6, which additionally gives the right to a fair trial.
 They consider that the case of Khan v C & E Commrs endorsed the principles inherent in the new procedures.
 If you are under any kind of VAT Investigation then give us a call today.